uhub/awesome-coffeescript/README.md

 * [Quobis/QoffeeSIP](https://github.com/Quobis/QoffeeSIP) - QoffeeSIP is a complete Javascript SIP stack that can be used in a website to exploit all the multimedia capabilities of WebRTC technology.
 Instead of using pure Javascript, QoffeeSIP has been coded with CoffeeScript so you can easily modify it to suit your needs.
 * [nbartlomiej/coffee-guard-caat-jessie](https://github.com/nbartlomiej/coffee-guard-caat-jessie) - CAAT & CoffeeScript & Jessie & Guard application template
 * [mikesmullin/coffee-stylesheets](https://github.com/mikesmullin/coffee-stylesheets) - Transpiler similar to SASS/SCSS/LESS/Stylus, except its 100% CoffeeScript!
-* [hubot-archive/hubot-darksky](https://github.com/hubot-archive/hubot-darksky) - A script to grab the forecast information from Dark Sky for Hubot
 * [f/phaser-coffee-boilerplate](https://github.com/f/phaser-coffee-boilerplate) - Phaser CoffeeScript + Browserify + LiveReload Boilerplate
 * [wildownes/CryptoCoffeeBot](https://github.com/wildownes/CryptoCoffeeBot) - Coffeescript base skeleton code that can be used to fork into useful bots for cryptotrader.org
 * [wesbos/coffeescript-growl](https://github.com/wesbos/coffeescript-growl) - Growl notifications for the Node.js CoffeeScript Compiler